okohll/abdocs/content/docs/workflows/types-of-actions.md

 ---
-title: "Workflow Actions"
+title: "Types of Workflow Actions"
 date: 2020-05-29T12:35:00+01:00
 type: docs
-weight: 20
+weight: 110
 description: Each workflow can perform a single specific action
 ---